clearwater/chumby-sampler/dpad/README.md

 dpad: - - - - -
 ```

-Note that the code does NOT run for ever, it exits after a few seconds.
+Note that the code does NOT run for ever, it exits after about a minute.
-Change the loop in ```dpad.cpp``` if you want it to run longer.
+Rewrite the loop in ```dpad.cpp``` if you want it to run longer.

 Schematics
 ----------